-Pleasant Acres Farm Campground likes to see children enjoy themselves and the entire campground has been planned and designed with that in mind.
+Pleasant Acres Farm RV Resort likes to see children enjoy themselves and the entire campground has been planned and designed with that in mind.
 However, parents are responsible for their children’s behavior and every child must have a parent or guardian on the campground at all times.
 No child shall attend local public school while residing on the campground.

 Campers who use a motorcycle as a means of transportation to and from the campground may drive it to their campsite.
 The motorcycle can only be driven directly to and from the campsite; no giving rides.
 Helmets must be worn at all times.
 Extreme care should be taken to avoid disturbing others by causing excess noise or driving in an unsafe manner.
 Motorcycle rights may be retracted if we feel they are causing too many problems, so please don’t abuse the privilege and spoil it for yourself and others.

-Quads, dirt bikes, and gas-powered golf carts are not permitted on the grounds.
+Quads, dirt bikes, and gas-powered golf carts are NOT permitted on the grounds.
 If you bring them in a truck or on a trailer, they may not be unloaded for any reason.

 All guests, friends and relatives must register at the office before entering the campground.
 Campers are responsible for the registration, behavior and payment of their guests.
 Guests will not be permitted if host campers are not on the premises.
 Day guests must leave, and overnight guests must be on site, before quiet hour: 11:00 PM.